Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certification of consumer products, including personal care items, cleaning products, and household goods, for health and transparency

-Requirements: Products must meet EWG's strictest standards, including the following.
+What are the Requirements: Products must meet EWG's strictest standards, including the following.

 These tests ensure that EWG Verified® products are free from EWG's chemicals of concern and meet the organization's highest standards for health and transparency.

-Description: The EWG Verified® mark signifies that a product has been rigorously evaluated and meets EWG's stringent standards for health and transparency.
+What does it mean: The EWG Verified® mark signifies that a product has been rigorously evaluated and meets EWG's stringent standards for health and transparency.
 This certification empowers consumers to make informed choices by identifying products that are free from harmful chemicals and have undergone thorough evaluation.
 The EWG Verified® program is part of the Environmental Working Group's broader mission to protect human health and the environment by providing accessible, science-based information.

 Link: EWG Verified® - Environmental Working Group